PrefectHQ/prefect-ui-library/README.md

 To run locally for devlopment you can use `npm run serve` and go to the url outputted to the console.

-## Developing with Prefect Orion-UI
+## Developing with Prefect UI

-If you plan to develop against the Prefect Orion-UI you can install the prefect-ui-library package locally.
+If you plan to develop against the Prefect UI you can install the prefect-ui-library package locally.

 We recommend using the cli and running

 `npm i @prefecthq/prefect-ui-library@../../prefect-ui-library --save`

-in the Prefect Orion-UI project where `../../prefect-ui-library` is the relative path from your Prefect orion-UI project’s directory to the prefect-ui-library project directory.
+in the Prefect UI project where `../../prefect-ui-library` is the relative path from your Prefect UI project’s directory to the prefect-ui-library project directory.
 You can also use an absolute path.

-If you have done this succesfully, you should see your Prefect Orion-UI package.json and package-lock.json updated to show your local prefect-ui-library.
+If you have done this succesfully, you should see your Prefect UI package.json and package-lock.json updated to show your local prefect-ui-library.

 <aside>
 💡 Keep in mind this will update both the package.json and package-lock.json files.
 Be sure to not commit the changes to these two files.